 Built in 1917, the Orpheum Theater (formerly the American Theater) in St. Louis has been shuttered and dark for almost a decade.
 This beautiful example of Beaux-Arts from the turn of the century is now being fully restored inside to capture its breathtaking decor and architecture.
-The magnificent dome ceiling has been saved and is being restored to its original splinter.
-Every light bulb, decoration, brass rail, seat and row is being treated with the utmost care, bringing back its vibrance and beauty.
-Original vintage photos are bring used to restore the theater to its grand opening condition of the turn of the century.
+The magnificent dome ceiling has been saved and is being restored to its original splendor.
+Every light bulb, decoration, brass rail, seat, and row is being treated with the utmost care, bringing back its vibrance and beauty.
+Original vintage photos are being used to restore the theater to its grand opening condition at the turn of the century.
 This iconic theater is a St. Louis gem and is one of the last oldest remaining theaters in the city from the vaudeville era.

 The Orpheum Theater in St. Louis is a testament to the city’s vaudeville past of the turn of the century.
 Built in 1917, it is currently downtown’s most sumptuous and voluptuous Beaux Arts building.
 One of the city’s most outstanding examples of Beaux-Arts Classicism of its time.
 The Theater is distinguished by an unusually fine terra cotta facade featuring monumental figural and decorative sculptures and richly ornamented interior.
 Although previous Orpheum acts had been shown at the Columbia Theater, the newly built Orpheum Theater was the first St. Louis theater totally devoted to Orpheum bookings and shows.
 This secured the circuit for the city and downtown thus expanding the entertainment sector.